admin-shell-io/submodel-templates/README.md

 Within this repository, the Submodel Templates are organized in 3 folders:

-## Submodel Templates in preparation by IDTA
+## Submodel Templates in development by IDTA

 The folder `development` contains Submodel Templates, which are currently in preparation and already publicly available.
 Feedback might be provided by the issues tracker.